MarkBiesheuvel/optimizely-labs/fx3/README.md

 1. Click on the plus icon at the top and enter the following values
     - Name: "Red"
     - Key: `red`
+1. Click on the `Save` button
 1. Click on the plus icon at the top and enter the following values
     - Name: "Green"
     - Key: `green`
+1. Click on the `Save` button
 1. Click on the plus icon at the top and enter the following values
     - Name: "Blue"
     - Key: `blue`
+1. Click on the `Save` button
 1. Click on the `Development` item in the left-side menu
 1. Click on the `Experiment` item in the middle of the page
-1. Click on the `Search and add audiences` field and select the audience your created in step 10
+1. Click on the `Search and add audiences` field in the `Audiences` section and select the audience your created in step 11
-1. Scroll to `Variations` in the right panel
+1. Scroll to `Variations` section
 1. Click on the `Off` dropdown and change it to `Red`
 1. Click on the `On` dropdown and change it to `Green`
-1. Click on the plus icon and select `Blue`
+1. Click on the plus icon to add a new variation and select `Blue`
     - Each variation should now automatically get 33.3% traffic
 1. Click on the `Save` button
 1. Congrats, your experiment is updated